 - Avoid contact with anyone who has recently had live vaccinations, including the nasal flu vaccine

 - Know and practice safe food handling: proper food storage, minimum cooking temperatures, and clean up practices are all important

 Although this advice may seem overwhelming at first, transplant patients can and do enjoy an active life including travel, sports, and most other normal activities.

 Diabetes and PKD

-Maintaining a healthy diet and lifestyle both before and after transplant is key to making the most of your transplant.
-Read more about a study that shows a higher risk of type 2 diabetes in post-transplant ADPKD patients.
+Maintaining a healthy diet and lifestyle both before and after transplant is key to making the most of your transplant

 The PKD Foundation does not offer medical advice.
 The information shared on this website is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 We strongly recommend that your care and treatment decisions be made in consultation with your healthcare professional team.